 A tooth that has had appropriate endodontics therapy followed by a proper restoration can last as long as other natural teeth.
 However, you need to maintain good oral hygiene, including brushing, flossing, regular check-ups and cleaning.

 We, or your dentist, may periodically x-ray the tooth to ensure that healing has occurred.
-Occasionally, a tooth that has undergone endodontics treatment does not heal, or pain continues.
+Occasionally, a tooth that has undergone endodontic treatment does not heal, or pain continues.
 At times, the tooth may become painful or diseased months or even years after successful treatment.
-Often when this occurs repeating the endodontics therapy can save the tooth.

 Is there any guarantee that the treatment will work?